Ok. This is a big topic, so strap in.

 This will be difficult because it’s one of those things that doesn’t show its worth until it becomes habit.

-As we said, a product of your CRM strategy should be to produce manuals for your business.
+As we said, a product of your CRM strategy should be to produce a manual for your business.
 Ideally, anybody should be able to pick up that manual and run your business.
-You’ll still train them of course, but the point is that the aim isn’t to need to micromanage and double check everything.
+You’ll still train them of course, but the aim is to no longer need to micromanage and double-check everything.
 That’s more work!
-To get their you need people (yourself included) to be properly motivated to get it right.
+To get here, you need your people (yourself included) to be properly provided for to get it right on their own.

 Finally, involve them in the CRM strategy creation.
 You’ll only benefit from their insight and additional buy in.